panleipanlei/Thesis/README.md

 # Thesis
-This repertory contain the metadata and code for the Master thesis
+This repertory contain the metadata and code for the Master thesis.

 ## 1. Event Annotation - General Metadata
 This is a spreadsheet of the general metadata for Event Annotation Dataset.